top of page

 TO RAISE AWARENESS AND EDUCATE

-Heritage surveys often contribute to public awareness and education about a community's history and cultural identity.
-By documenting and sharing information about heritage resources, communities can celebrate their heritage and promote a sense of identity and pride.
-This can be in the form of local listing and conservation areas.
-This is part of the methodology for the Local Planning Authority outlined with the Planning (Listed Buildings and Conservation Areas) Act 1990.
+Heritage surveys can contribute to public awareness and education about a community's history and cultural identity.
+Communities can celebrate their heritage and promote a sense of identity and pride by documenting and sharing information about heritage resources.
+This can lead to local listing and conservation areas, as outlined in the methodology for the Local Planning Authority within the Planning (Listed Buildings and Conservation Areas) Act 1990.

 Abstract vector lines